-Important Dates for the MacSherrolm family
+Early History of the MacSherrolm family

 This web page shows only a small excerpt of our MacSherrolm research.
 Another 173 words (12 lines of text) covering the years 1641, 1660, 1689, 1725, 1660, 1709, 1703 and 1710 are included under the topic Early MacSherrolm History in all our PDF Extended History products and printed products wherever possible.

 Church officials and medieval scribes often simply spelled names as they sounded.
 As a result, a single person's name may have been recorded a dozen different ways during his lifetime.
 Spelling variations for the name MacSherrolm include: Prendergast, Prendegast, Pendergast, Pendegast, Prendregast, Pendergrass, Pendergrist, Pender and many more.